merenlab/merenlab.org/_posts/miscellaneous/2021-10-20-targeted-binning-nif-mag.md

 ### Comparison of _nifH_ genes

 We've found a nitrogen-fixing population that appears to be novel, based on its lack of good matches in NCBI.
 But NCBI is by no means the only source of publicly-available genomic data, so this perhaps does not mean as much as we want it to.
-To further verify the novelty of this population (while keeping the workload reasonably easy for us), we're going to check its alignment against known _nifH_ genes.
+To further verify the novelty of this population (while keeping the workload reasonably easy for us), we're going to check its _nifH_ alignment against other known _nifH_ genes.

-When I was doing this analysis, I got a great deal of help from [Dr. Tom Delmont](http://twitter.com/tomodelmont) from [Genoscope](https://www.genoscope.cns.fr/), an expert on marine diazotrophs and veritable collector of _nifH_ sequences.
-He kindly took the _nifH_ gene from contig `N25_c_000000000104` and placed it on a phylogeny of known _nifH_ sequences from all around the world (most of them, as you may tell from the phylogeny, come from the TARA Oceans dataset):
+When I was doing this analysis, I got a great deal of help from [Dr. Tom Delmont](http://twitter.com/tomodelmont) from [Genoscope](https://www.genoscope.cns.fr/), an expert on marine diazotrophs and veritable collector of _nifH_ sequences (as well as other ocean datasets).
+He kindly took the _nifH_ gene from contig `N25_c_000000000104` and placed it on a phylogeny of known _nifH_ sequences from all around the world (most of them, as you may tell from the phylogeny, come from the [TARA Oceans](https://www.science.org/doi/10.1126/science.1261359) dataset):

 {% include IMAGE path="/images/miscellaneous/targeted-binning-nif-mag/nifH_phylogeny.png" width="100" %}